For A Long Time U.S. Presidents Wore Facial Hair. Then They Didn’t.

 Regardless of why the trend ended with the 28th President, something as trivial as a facial hair has controversy.

-Some argue that John Quincy Adams, not Lincoln, should be considered the first president to have hair on his face.
+Some argue that John Quincy Adams, not Lincoln, should be considered the first president to keep hair on the face.
 If so, that would pull the history of president’s and facial hair back nearly four decades.

 And since he did not have a hair under his nose, the sideburns only look didn’t count.